This page was last updated: 15th November 2024

 Country of birth is detailed as declared on the attestation papers, regardless of any changes since that time.

-* British Channel Islanders comprise a combined total of 8 men from Jersey (3) and Guernsey (5).
+*British Channel Islanders comprise a combined total of 8 men from Jersey (3) and Guernsey (5).
 None were noted from Sark or Alderney.
+For the demographics total of soldiers served count, as recorded in the database, their nationality, which is distinct from country of birth, is counted as English.

-One of those counted in the 7 whose country of origin was unknown was 285068, Pte Gerald Wynn, who was actually "born at sea" on a ship en route to Canada from Ireland.
-It isn't known if Ireland was his parents' place of origin or residence, but more than likely it is believed he would have been able to hold the nationality of his parents.
+One of those counted in the 5 whose country of origin was unknown was 285068, Pte Gerald Wynn, who was actually "born at sea" on a ship en route to Canada from Ireland.
+Subsequent records variously state Ireland and England as his place of birth.

 The first to sign up